Geodels/eSCAPE-hugo/content/post/contact.en.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

+**Contributions**

+We welcome all kinds of contributions!
+Please get in touch if you would like to help out.
+Everything from code to notebooks to examples and documentation are all equally valuable so please don't feel you can't contribute.
+To contribute please fork the project make your changes and submit a pull request.
+We will do our best to work through any issues with you and get your code merged into the main branch.

+If you found a bug, have questions, or are just having trouble with **eSCAPE**, you can:

-To join the _eSCAPE User Group on Slack_, send an email request to: <a href="MAILTO:tristan.salles@sydney.edu.au?subject=eSCAPE User Group&body=Please send me an invite to join the eSCAPE User Group">Join eSCAPE User Group</a>
+1. join the _eSCAPE User Group on Slack_ by sending an email request to: <a href="MAILTO:tristan.salles@sydney.edu.au?subject=eSCAPE User Group&body=Please send me an invite to join the eSCAPE User Group">Join eSCAPE User Group</a>
+2. open an issue in our [issue tracker](https://github.com/Geodels/eSCAPE/issues/new) and we'll try to help resolve the concern.

 ***